This article includes the first 8k words (15 pages) of my book, which I’ve been selling in print since summer 2023 at https://susiefuture.com

-What I wanted more than anything was for our sexcapade discourse to take root within the historical record, and so I promptly sent him an email.
+What I wanted more than anything was for our sexcapade discourse to take root within the historical record, and so I sent him an email.

 He eventually presented me with a contract, and then my IT consulting firm, which I’d co-founded in high school and worked for full-time during the summer before my freshman year, initiated a deal with Ralph’s fund, and on May 19, 1991, a team that consisted of three members of my dance club crew, two of my co-authors in cyberspace, and I paid our way out to London and got a nondescript flat, so that we could spend the summer writing computer code on the world stage, while I shamelessly attended parties with Sir Ralph and his associates.

-My sexual relationship with Ken had been the foundation of the successful hustle we’d been running, but Ralph kept saying stuff like, “If we fornicate, then we’ll lose the option to work together this summer, full stop.”
+My sexual relationship with Al had been the foundation of the successful hustle we’d been running, but Ralph kept saying stuff like, “If we fornicate, then we’ll lose the option to work together this summer, full stop.”